lucilio/lucilio/README.md

 I believe in it and it's because I'm always looking to keep up to date with good practices -- and the tools required to each of them.
 I also coursed Journalism at "Faculdade Casper Libero" and it's probably the reason I work to content creators or managers most of time.

 # Previously #
+- *Énois Laboratório de Jornalismo*
+  - *as* Technology Coordinator
+  - *from*: 2022 *to*: 2024 *more on*: https://enois.org
+  - *chalanges*: Leaded the technology efforts in a organization focused on using data to improve diversity on journalism.

+- *Apiki Wordpress*
+  - *as*: Tech Lead and Senior Developer
+  - *from*: 2021  *to*: 2022  *more on*: https://apiki.com
+  - *challenges*: Work to a team specialized in wordpress development as a senior developer also in pointing best practices and removing obstacles in development.

 - *O Estado de São Paulo*
   - *as*: Tech Lead on E-Investidor project
   - *from*: 2020	*to*: 2021	*more on*: https://einvestidor.estadao.com.br